Gibberlings3/EndlessBG1/c#endlessbg1/readme.c#endlessbg1.french.txt

 Transition to SoD is done afterwards in the dialogue with Duke Belt, when the PC can say that they will do nothing for a tenday to rest before the next problem needing a hero will surface.
 Changes do not apply to a new SoD game.

+Note: This component will most certainly screw Transitions mod as it is not considered there yet (v2.0 and lower).
+Do not install this component if you were planning on installing Transitions, anyway.

 15 Fenster the Palace Healer Is in the Palace
 -----------------------------------
 Fenster will be inside the palace ground floor, offering similar healing services like the cleric inside Korlasz' Dungeon.

+Note: This component might lead to two Fensters being present if combined with the component from Transitions mod as it is not considered there yet (v2.0 and lower).

 16 Captain Corwin Is in the Palace